PhD Cohort 2019

 How has your PhD helped you to decide on a career path?

-Since being an undergraduate it was always my intention to move into academia, so the PhD has been central to my career path.
+Since being an undergraduate, it was always my intention to move into academia, so the PhD has been central to my career path.

 I currently have a Saltire Fellowship from the Royal Society of Edinburgh.
 This is allowing me to work at University College Dublin, where I am carrying out my own research.
 I have also just submitted the manuscript for my first monograph.
 This is based on the research I undertook during my PhD.
+For more information about this forthcoming publication, you can visit this link

 One piece of advice you would give an incoming PhD researcher?